From Best Free Stuff Guide

 About King Richard's Faire

-King Richard's Faire takes place from early September through late October.
+King Richard's Faire takes place from August 30 through October 19, 2014.
 Operating hours are from 10:30 a.m. to 6 p.m. on Saturdays, Sundays, and Labor Day and Columbus Day Mondays.
 The festival features eight stages, a mud pit, a tournament field, and foods that include turkey legs, stew and chowder, wine, and beer.

 Admission is free for children under the age of four.